jersobh/consensus/README.md

 |ranked    |    Aggregates ranked preferences|

-## Output:
+## ➡️ Output:

-Question:
+❓ Question:
 ```
 A single-phase lighting circuit has an installed power of 1,100 VA and runs inside a PVC conduit embedded in a masonry wall.
 Alongside it, insulated conductors from another circuit are present.
 The conductors are copper, the ambient temperature is 35°C, and the voltage is 220 V. Determine the conductor's cross-sectional area and the circuit breaker's nominal current for this circuit.
 ```

-Answer: `The conductor's cross-sectional area should be 2.5 mm² and the circuit breaker's nominal current should be 10 a.`
+💡 Answer: `The conductor's cross-sectional area should be 2.5 mm² and the circuit breaker's nominal current should be 10 a.`

-Reason:
+🗫 Discussion:

 ```json
 {